Differential geometry of particle motion in Stokesian regime: The Jacobi-Maupertuis Resolution

 Using this metric, the squared norm of the velocity vector becomes $\tilde{g}_{ij} \dot{x}^i \dot{x}^j = \mathcal{D} (R_{ij} \dot{x}^i \dot{x}^j) = \mathcal{D}^2$.
 Consequently, the local dissipation rate can be expressed purely geometrically as $\mathcal{D} = \sqrt{\tilde{g}_{ij} \dot{x}^i \dot{x}^j}$.
 Substituting this into the action functional yields the standard Riemannian length functional:

 By definition, the path that minimizes this functional is a geodesic of the metric $\tilde{\mathbf{g}}$.

 This resolves the discrepancy found in the pure resistance formulation.
 While the resistance tensor $R_{ij}$ creates a geometric ``drift'', the scaling factor $\mathcal{D}(\mathbf{x})$ introduces a counter-acting ``conformal force.''
-As derived explicitly in Appendix \ref{app:derivation}, the gradient of the dissipation rate exactly cancels the geometric drift arising from the resistance tensor.
+As derived explicitly in Appendix \ref{app:consistency}, the gradient of the dissipation rate exactly cancels the geometric drift arising from the resistance tensor.
+The geodesics in Figure \ref{fig:gTilIsTrajwRD} show this effect for the two-sphere system, as contrasted with Figure \ref{fig:gIsRTraj}.

 The resulting geodesic equation is homogeneous only when parameterized by the natural arc length $s$, which satisfies $ds = \mathcal{D} dt$.
 This offers a profound physical interpretation: the affine parameter measuring ``distance'' along the trajectory is the \emph{cumulative energy dissipated}.
 Thus, a Stokesian particle under a constant force traces a geodesic in the dissipation-scaled manifold, effectively following the path of stationary dissipative action.